-As mentioned in the Introduction to this guidance, a note to 5 C.F.R. § 2635.501 provides that when an employee acts in accordance with a statutory waiver, the waiver will also constitute a determination under section 2635.502 that of the interest Government in the employee's participation outweighs the concern that a person may question the integrity of agency programs and operations.
+As mentioned in the Introduction to this guidance, a note to 5 C.F.R. § 2635.501 provides that when an employee acts in accordance with a statutory waiver, the waiver will also constitute a determination under section 2635.502 that interest of the in the Government emplovee's participation outweighs the concern that a reasonable person may question the integrity of agency programs and operations.
 Therefore, you should not issue a waiver if you believe there are insurmountable appearance problems.
 Once a waiver is issued, however, you do not need to make a separate "appearance" determination under section 2635.502.
-For example, it would be inadvisable to issue a 208 waiver to a Government employee assigned to investigate a company in which he holds stock valued at slightly above the regulatory exemption threshold, even though the value of his entire investment portfolio is \$300,000, if doing so the integrity of the investigation would place question.
+For example, it would be inadvisable to issue a 208 waiver to a Government employee assigned to investigate a company in which he holds stock valued at slightly above the regulatory exemption threshold, even though the value of his entire investment portfolio is \$300,000, if doing so would place the integrity of the investigation into question.